 - C roads are wide gravel roads that are maintained frequently

 You are also likely to find quite a few different animal signs, quite different from what you are used to seeing.
-Keep an eye out when you see these signs and you might get lucky.
+Keep an eye out when you see these signs and you might get lucky!
+For example, when I laughed at the “squirrel crossing” sign, there was a squirrel staring at me just next to the sign…haha!

 Most signs are red and white and triangle-shaped and alert the driver to potential hazards.
 These warning signs should be self-explanatory, but if not, use caution.